 IC supports six libraries across two campuses, with a collection of over 115,000 book titles.
-The libraries also provide access to numerous online resources including Encyclopedia Britannica, Universalis, JSTOR and the New York Times.
-The IC Libraries host various events throughout the year to develop a life-long love of reading, through activities, competitions, book clubs and public speaking events such as the Literary Cafe.
+The libraries also provide access to many online resources including Encyclopedia Britannica, Universalis, JSTOR and the New York Times.
+The IC Libraries host various events throughout the year to develop a lifelong love of reading through activities, competitions, book clubs, and public speaking events such as the Literary Cafe.

 For library policies, please see the school’s policies and procedures PDF document at the bottom of this website.

 Connect with a School Librarian:

 Ras Beirut Preschool: Nayla